Adriana Kugler: Federal Reserve

 Biden nominated Kugler to the Federal Reserve Board of Governors in May 2023.
 She was confirmed by the Senate on September 7, 2023 and sworn in on September 13.

-On August 1, 2025, Kugler announced her intent to resign early from the Board the following week.
-She did not give a reason for her departure but stated she would return to academia in the fall.
-In November 2025, an ethics report disclosed that Gov. Kugler had violated ethics rules prohibiting trading of equities during the blackout period ahead of Board meetings.
-This is not the first time Ms. Kugler violated the Fed’s trading rules.
-She said in a financial disclosure form in 2024 that four trades in individual stocks “were carried out by my spouse, without my knowledge, and I affirm that my spouse did not intend to violate any rules.”
+In August 2025, Kugler announced her resignation early from the Board the following week.
+She did not give a reason for her departure and stated she would return to academia in the fall.
+A November 2025 ethics disclosure showed that Gov. Kugler's husband traded equities during the blackout period ahead of Board meetings.
+In that financial disclosure, she stated that four trades in individual stocks "were carried out by my spouse, without my knowledge, and I affirm that my spouse did not intend to violate any rules."